 Using the conditional operator (?:) with aggregate expressions and integral types is supported.
 However, using the conditional operator with nonintegral types like Real is not supported.
-Support for the exponent operator (a \\ b) is limited as follows:
+Support for the exponent operator (a b) is limited as follows:

-- At least one of the bases or exponents must be a constant. - For non-constant bases the exponent must be a constant power of 2. - For non-constant exponents the base must be a constant power of 2.
+- At least one of the bases or exponents must be a constant. - For non-constant bases the exponent must be a constant power of 2. - For non-constant exponents the base must be a constant power of 2. - In Verilog 2001 mode, both the base and exponent must be unsigned.